avanwinkle/masseffect2/modes/README.md

 multiplier) and shots banking the hurryup values.
 Details of each modes's scoring are noted in the mode config files, above the `variable_player` section.

+Mass Effect 2 pinball is the basis for the MPF documentation's [Mode Layering Guide](http://docs.missionpinball.org/en/dev/game_design/mode_layering.html) for how to structure and transition between playfield, mission, and wizard modes, so reviewing that guide may be helpful in understanding how the below modes behave.

 ### Recruitment Missions
 Recruitment missions compromise the bulk of the gameplay and are unlocked by hitting their corresponding shots 3x.
 There are 10 recruitment missions,